Why is proofreading important?

 8. Be aware of punctuation

 Attention to detail is vital.
-Pay attention to commas, full stops, apostrophes, capitalised words etc. Also make sure they are being used correctly.
+Pay attention to commas, full stops, apostrophes, capitalised words etc - make sure they are being used correctly.

 There are many differences between American and British English, especially when it comes to spelling words.
-For example, color/colour, behavior/behaviour etc.
+For example, colour/color, behaviour/behavior etc. Additionally, typically, British spellings contain ‘s’ and American spellings contain ‘z’, for example, organise/organize and realise/realize.

 Proofreading from a screen

-Proofreading from a screen can affect your eyesight and cause computer vision syndrome.
+Proofreading from a screen for long periods of time can cause computer vision syndrome.
 Staring at digital screens for extended hours can cause eye discomfort and vision problems such as digital eye strain.
-There are many ways to combat computer vision syndrome and, in doing so, prevent eyestrain, headaches, blurry vision, neck and shoulder pain and dry eye.
+There are many ways to combat computer vision syndrome and, in doing so, it also helps with eyestrain, headaches, blurry vision, neck and shoulder pain and dry eye.

-Why you should get a second set of eyes to proofread your work
+Why you should always get someone to proofread your work

-When proofreading our own work, most of us suffer from inattentional blindness or perceptual blindness.
-This happens because our brains can subconsciously fix spelling mistakes as we read.
+When proofreading our own work, most of us suffer from inattentional blindness or perceptual blindness, which is when we miss things that are in plain sight because we simply aren’t paying it enough attention.
+When we are reading, you can miss mistakes because our brains subconsciously fix spelling mistakes as we read.
 For example, you’ll be more than likely to understand and make sense of the sentence below:

 Profreeading is important in oder to ensrue yur dcumnets mkae snse.